ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 # Epoch IDs

 The RATS architecture introduces the concept of Epoch IDs that mark certain events during remote attestation procedures ranging from simple handshakes to rather complex interactions including elaborate freshness proofs.
-The Epoch Markers defined in this document are a solution that includes the lessons learned from TSAs, the concept of Epoch IDs defined in the RATS, and provides several means to identify a new freshness epoch.
+The Epoch Markers defined in this document are a solution that includes the lessons learned from TSAs, the concept of Epoch IDs defined in the RATS architecture, and provides several means to identify a new freshness epoch.
 Some of these methods are introduced and discussed in Section 10.3 of the RATS architecture {{-rats-arch}}.

 # Interaction Models {#interaction-models}